 Due to the fact that he is the first dancehall artist to win a Grammy, Shabba is regarded as the one to have paved the way for even bigger crossovers by artists like Shaggy and Sean Paul.

-That Was Our List Of The Best Reggae Songs
+Summary – The Best Reggae Songs

 Reggae music and music in general, can be quite diverse.
 Therefore it wouldn’t be fair to put music in one box.
 But, without a doubt, there is still a common denominator that connects music to the reggae banner.